 Union showdown: Starbucks' Howard Schultz faces Bernie Sanders in the Senate

-It could be a hearing for the history books: Billionaire Howard Schultz, the resolutely anti-union architect of Starbucks, gets questioned by Sen. Bernie Sanders, the outspoken mascot of the union movement in Congress.
+It could be a hearing for the history books: Billionaire Howard Schultz, the resolutely anti-union architect of Starbucks, gets questioned by Sen. Bernie Sanders, the outspoken champion of the union movement in Congress.

 Schultz was once a prominent Democrat hailed as a progressive corporate pioneer of better pay and benefits for service industry workers.
-On Wednesday, he will testify on allegations that Starbucks has been breaking labor laws as it fights its employees' nationwide unionization push.
+Today, he's testifying on allegations that Starbucks has been breaking labor laws as it fights its employees' nationwide unionization push.

+"Over the past 18 months Starbucks has waged the most aggressive and illegal union-busting campaign in the modern history of our country," said Sanders in his opening statement.
+"The fundamental issue we are facing today is whether we have a system of justice that applies to all or whether billionaires and large corporations can break the law with impunity."

 Schultz, fresh off his third stint as Starbucks CEO, is expected to deny any wrongdoing.
 But Sanders, a fixture at union rallies and town halls, will likely cite dozens of complaints against Starbucks filed both by workers and by federal labor officials since the first U.S. cafe unionized in late 2021.

-The hearing at the Senate Health, Education, Labor, and Pensions committee — chaired by Sanders, an independent from Vermont — will begin at 10 am ET.
+The hearing at the Senate Health, Education, Labor, and Pensions committee is chaired by Sanders, an independent from Vermont, and is being streamed online.
+As it began, a long queue of managers and corporate employees crowded inside, wearing matching t-shirts — as did dozens of Starbucks Workers United members.
 After Schultz's testimony, lawmakers will also hear from a current and a former Starbucks baristas.

 Hundreds of unionized stores, but still no contract